CNS and Spectrum, Civil Aviation Authority, Aviation House, Beehive Ring Road, Crawley, West Sussex, RH6 0YR

 Such measures will also be applied at the discretion of ATS when requested by pilots wishing to use Category II and III landing procedures when meteorological conditions do not necessitate them

 For all civil ILS notified in AD 2 item 2.19 the Localizer usable coverage sector is ±35° about the nominal course line and the glidepath provides coverage to the minimum ICAO requirement of 10 NM unless otherwise stated.
 Pilots using these instrument landing systems are advised not to attempt to intercept and follow the glidepath until the aircraft is established on the Localizer centre-line.
 Due to the presence of false courses on some localizers operating in the UK, pilots are advised not to attempt to use any ILS facility outside ±35° of the front course line.
 This advice is in addition to the notes promulgated in AD 2 item 2.19 for individual ILS.
-Use of ILS facilities in the UK is the subject of AIC 12/2008 (Pink 134).

 Steep Angle facilities listed in the ILS entries in AD 2 item 2.19 provide a more limited coverage than that described in paragraph 1.5(c), the Localizer usable coverage sector being limited to 10 NM at ±35° and to 18 NM at ±10°.
 The glidepath provides coverage to 8 NM.